 Miles Teller is one of those actors who consistently avoid typecasting and gives a brilliant performance with every one of their characters.
-Ever since Teller’s breakout performance in The Spectacular Now, the actor has proven his worth as a performer many times now from playing a chill dude in a coming-of-age movie to being an obsessive musician mentee to an even more obsessive mentor.
-The actor’s last film came out in 2017 which was Only the Brave, but now he is returning to both the big screen with the highly anticipated Top Gun sequel and the small screen with Paramount+ new series about what happened behind the scenes of one the most important movie in Hollywood history, The Godfather.
-So, before both of these come out here are the 8 best Miles Teller performances.
+Ever since Teller’s breakout performance in The Spectacular Now, the actor has proven his worth as a performer many times now from playing a chill dude in a coming-of-age movie to being an obsessive musician mentee to an even more obsessive mentor in Whiplash.
+Teller’s last film Top Gun: Maverick became the biggest film of his career in which he starred opposite Tom Cruise.
+So, before both of these come out here are the 10 best Miles Teller performances.

 Synopsis: Based on the worldwide bestseller, Divergent is a thrilling action-adventure set in a future world where people are divided into distinct factions based on human virtues.
 Tris Prior (Shailene Woodley) is warned she is Divergent and will never fit into any one group.
 When she discovers a conspiracy by a faction leader (Kate Winslet) to destroy all Divergents, she must find out what makes being Divergent so dangerous before it’s too late.